kurtkanaskie/pingstatus-v1-x/README.md

-# Ping and Status API for Apigee X
+# Ping and Status APIs for Apigee X

 This proxy demonstrates a simple design to demonstrate a full CI/CD lifecycle.
 It uses the following health check or monitoring endpoints: